 Let me know in the comments below if you enjoy this itinerary or have suggestions to improve it.

-Thank you for reading my Constanta itinerary post
+Thank you for reading my solo Constanta itinerary

 - Romania 10-day itinerary for first-time travellers